 So there’s a few tips for you on how to look more like a local in Paris.
 Does French chic and style interest you?
 We suggest you might also like Chic & Slim Toujours and How to be Parisian Wherever You Are.

 One of my favourite blogs on personal style is written by Janelle Wehsack of Distant Francophile.
-Janelle explores the relationship between French elegance, style, confidence and inspiration which she believes we can all benefit from.
+Janelle explores the relationship between French elegance, style and confidence and the inspiration she believes we can all benefit from.
 A lady after my own heart!
 For more inspiration head over to her blog at Distant Francophile.

 Au Revoir Annette xx